Building Faith Together

 Council – tbd

-Annual Meeting will be following the Church Service on January 27th
+Annual Meeting will be following an abbreviated Church Service on January 20th

 Special Services/ Upcoming Events

 AGM will be on Sunday, January 20th following an abbreviated Service.
 A Potluck Lunch will follow the Meeting.